kaunjovi/kaunjovi.github.io/_posts/2024-11-18-aws-kinesis.md

 1. Synchronous API - same as SDK
 1. Asynchronous API - better peroformance
     1. submits metrics to CloudWatch
+1. NO compression out of the box though.
+1. The Record is stored - not in plain text.
+It needs to be decoded by KCL (??)
 1. Batching
     1. Collect Recoreds and write to different shards in the same PutRecords call
     1. Wait and Aggregate - increased latency but decreased cost - bling bling
         1. Put multiple records in one record - and hence you can bypass the 1000 records per second limit )
         1. Increased payload.
 Hit the 1MB/S more
-1. NO compression out of the box though.
-1. The Record is stored - not in plain text.
-It needs to be decoded by KCL (??)
+1. **How does batching work?**
+1. KPL waits for **RecordMaxBufferedTime** to collect enough records so that the aggregation is almost 1 MB (which is the max size it can send)
+1. Then it collects a few of these aggregated records and uses PutRecords to send all of them together.
+1. **When not to use KPL and use SDK instead**?
+1. We cant wait for the delay.
+Some real time use case.
+1. We dont mind the intermediate updates.
+Just want the lates and most relevant.
+E.g. if the IoT was offline and we want the latest data only when it comes online.

+## Kinesis Producers / Kinesis Agent
+1. Java based.
+Built on top of KPL.
+1. Installed in **Linux based servers** only to send log files (etc.) to Kinesis Data Streams.
+1. Benefits - it is built for the logs
+    1. Can write from multiple directories to multiple Streams
+    1. handles log file roation (?), checkpointing (?), retry upon failures
+    1. pre-process log files - csv to json, log to json etc.
+    1. Emits metrics to CloudWatch for monitoring
+    1. You want aggregation of logs, in mass ?
+Use this.